abstractfactory/docs/pipi/src/installation/adding-to-path.md

 Adding Python, any executable really, is a matter of appending a directory to an environment variable known as `PATH`.

+Note that programs won't see a change in environment until it has been restarted.
+This is the same for any platform.

 #### Windows

 On Windows, you could use the `setx` command to accomplish this.